TomPenguin/notion-md-crawler/README.md

 # notion-md-crawler

-A library to recursively retrieve and serialize Notion pages with customization for machine learning applications.
+A library to recursively retrieve and serialize Notion pages and databases with customization for machine learning applications.

 [![NPM Version](https://badge.fury.io/js/notion-md-crawler.svg)](https://www.npmjs.com/package/notion-md-crawler)

 ## Features

-- **Recursively Retrieve Pages**: Dig deep into Notion's hierarchical structure with ease.
+- **Crawling Pages and Databases**: Dig deep into Notion's hierarchical structure with ease.
 - **Serialize to Markdown**: Seamlessly convert Notion pages to Markdown for easy use in machine learning and other.
 - **Custom Serialization**: Adapt the serialization process to fit your specific machine learning needs.
 - **User-Friendly**: Built with customization and usability in mind, and it's type safe.